 The ultimate happiness is to return to our natural position as God's loving servant.
 While the physical world is ultimately set up to teach us that we are servants, we will still never be forced to become God's loving servants.
 In fact, quite the contrary.
 For those who begin the path towards resuming their position as God's loving servant, the mechanisms of the physical world tempt us and test us even harder.

 Why?
 This is God's way of making sure that we really want to return to Him.
 He isn't looking for a convenient decision.
 He is looking for us to commit ourselves.

 Is there another world?Yes.
 The spiritual world is quite the opposite place from the physical world.
 While we in the physical world are each trying to be the greatest, those inhabitants of the spiritual world are trying to give more and more of themselves.
 They want to be servants.
 They want to give themselves to God and God's associates.
 They each see themselves as the lowest and God as the greatest, and other children of God as greater than themselves.

 This is the consciousness that pervades the spiritual world - the consciousness that brings complete fulfillment.
 No one is empty in the spiritual world - as we are here in the physical world.
 Here, even the most wealthy, powerful and well-respected of us who are not loving and serving God are empty within.

-So Jesus is showing his students what kind of consciousness they need to develop in order to return to the spiritual realm.
+So Jesus is showing his followers what kind of consciousness they need to develop in order to return to the spiritual realm.
 He is trying to show them that the mechanisms of God's physical universe will eventually humble those who believe they are great.
-He is trying to shortcut his students' learning by giving them the knowledge whereby they can have a change of consciousness without having to go through decades - even lifetimes - of learning before they can return to their homes in the spiritual world.
+He is trying to shortcut his followers' learning by giving them the knowledge whereby they can have a change of consciousness without having to go through decades - even lifetimes - of learning before they can return to their homes in the spiritual world.

 “ ‘Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment.”
-(Matt.
-22:37-38)
+(Matthew 22:37-38)